gvwilson/fiction/iffy/index.md

 "So I am."
 He put the rag back in his pocket and began limping toward the *Guinevere*.

-"Wh'appened?"
+"What happened?"
 Iffy puffed as she fell into step beside him.
-"Was someone really tryin a break into your room?
+"Was someone really tryin' t' break into your room?
-Were they along the *Taroona*?
+Were they along from the *Taroona*?
 Did you get punched up?
-An what's wrong with your leg?"
+An' what's wrong with your leg?"

 "Oh, everything was mostly sorted out by the time I got there," Wales said vaguely.